ajnaduvil/InnerSpace.SceneLoader/Implementation Details.md

 2. HUD Camera: Cameara that only renders the HUD layer.
 This helps seeing the HUD even in the faded scene.

 ###  Modules
 These are modules in the project which is developed in  a re-usable way.
-Test scenes for each modules are also included in their respective folders
+Test scenes for each modules are also included in their respective folders.
+> Unit tests for each modules can be found under `Tests` folder in their respective folders
 #### Tooltip
 Takes care of displaying tool tip , creating and loading the tool tip info from the config file
 -  Use [TooltipDisplay.prefab](https://github.com/ajnaduvil/InnerSpace.SceneLoader/blob/master/SceneLoader.Unity/Assets/App/Modules/ToolTip/Prefabs/TooltipDisplay.prefab "TooltipDisplay.prefab")  to display tool tip